- Project Name: Yieldgate

 - Level: Seed

-Supporters stake assets, creators claim the yield.
+With Yieldgate, supporters can stake assets and have the generated yield be claimable by their selected beneficiary.
 Our long-term vision involves becoming the go-to platform for programmable yield, yield-gated content and no-loss payments, donations, investments (e.g. NFT minting), bug bounty pools, subscriptions, and DAOs.

 Currently, Yieldgate is deployed on the Polygon Mumbai and Rinkeby testnets using Aave as the yield-generating protocol.
 Eventually, we’d like to offer an SDK and to develop integrations with a range of DeFi protocols and selected dapps (e.g. Radicle, Gitcoin, etc.).
-The Yieldgate code base is freely available under the MIT license.
+We currently host our code on GitHub but we are excited to learn how to use Radicle and see how to integrate it into our operations.
+Radicle projects will be among the first profiles to be integrated on Yieldgate.

 - Contact Name: Raúl R Pearson